greenboxal/doggohub/doc/install/installation.md

 ### Build your projects

-GitLab can build your projects.
-To enable that feature you need GitLab Runners to do that for you.
+DoggoHub can build your projects.
+To enable that feature you need DoggoHub Runners to do that for you.
-Checkout the [GitLab Runner section](https://about.gitlab.com/gitlab-ci/#gitlab-runner) to install it
+Checkout the [DoggoHub Runner section](https://about.doggohub.com/doggohub-ci/#doggohub-runner) to install it

 ### Adding your Trusted Proxies